Here's how learning a foreign language will forever change the way you experience many aspects of life.

 2. Hai fatto la scoperta dell’America

 Literally meaning “you’ve discovered America” or “you’ve discovered warm water”, these Italian expressions are sarcastic, of course.
 The same as our “reinvent the wheel”, they are targetted at people that say or discover something they believe to be new or different.

 After all these sarcastic expressions, you’d think Italians are like that all the time, but in reality, they like to joke a lot so this is not something out of the ordinary.

 - Wow!
 Sapevi che Christopher Nolan sta realizzando un nuovo film? – Wow!
 Did you know Christopher Nolan is making a new movie?

 Haha… Hai fatto la scoperta dell’America! – Haha… that’s old news already.

 Ah, che bello!
-I can’t wait to go back to Italy and get to use all these awesome Italian expressions in real conversations with italiani veri (real Italians).
+I can’t wait to go back to Italy and get to use all these awesome Italian expressions an phrases in real conversations with italiani veri (real Italians).
 Don’t you?

 Do you want to practice what you’ve learned and learn Italian in just 5 minutes a day?

 Check Mondly, the pocket-held language tutor that allows you to put your brain on autopilot and enjoy your ride to fluency in Italian.